-Approximately 95% of schools with a student population of 5,000 or more have online course offerings.
+Did you know?
+About 95% of schools with student populations of 5,000 or more have online course offerings.

-Over 25% of students at title IV institutions are taking distance courses.
-Nearly half of those 25% take all their courses online.
+More than 25% of students at Title IV institutions are taking at least one distance education course.
+Nearly half of these students take all their courses online.

-In 2013, distance enrollments grew by 7.2% at public four-year online colleges and 12.7% at four-year, private, not-for-profit online colleges.
+Fully online four-year schools are growing.
+In 2013 enrollment grew by 7.2% at public four-year online colleges.
+Enrollment shot up 12.7% at private, not-for-profit four-year online colleges.

 Find a school in our list of over 1000 online colleges

-Before deciding on a specific online program or college, let's delve in a bit deeper on how it works and how to succeed.
+Before deciding on a specific online program or college, delve a bit deeper into how distance learning works and how to succeed.

 Unlike in the traditional classroom setting, online learners do not have the luxury of handholding at all from professors or peers.
 With that said, here are some tips on how to succeed and maximize your resources during your college years:

-While it's easy to get distracted and derailed from your studies, procrastination will lead to a large amount of stress later on when exams or due dates roll by.
-Even though online classes allow the flexibility to work at your own pace, it is up to you to make enough time to learn all the assigned material and finish all the readings before the next ones loom over.
+It’s easy to get distracted and derailed from your studies, but procrastination will lead to serious stress as due dates and exams draw near.
+Even though online classes allow the flexibility to work at your own pace, it is up to you to make sure that pace isn’t stressful.

-In addition to not procrastinating on school work, you should also give yourself enough time to really use your resources, ask questions, and study for upcoming test ahead of time.
-When you are able to block off ample time to do this, you won't find yourself stressing out needlessly the day before a test.
+In addition to not procrastinating on school work, you should also give yourself enough time to really use your resources, ask questions, and study for upcoming tests with time to spare.
+When you are able to block off ample time, you won't find yourself stressing out needlessly before a test.

-Once you've blocked off time for your school work, it's important that you follow your schedule and minimize distractions during this time frame.
-Some suggestions include turning off the TV and putting your phone on silent and away from your workstation.
+Once you've blocked off time for your school work, it's important to follow your schedule and minimize distractions during that time block.
+Some suggestions include turning off the TV, working in a room with a closed door, and putting your phone on “silent” and away from your workstation.

-You can virtually work out of anywhere, whether it be from home or a coffee shop, but keep in mind that without uninterrupted Internet access, there is no education, especially for those enrolled in an online degree program.
+You can virtually attend school from anywhere, whether it be from home or a coffee shop or military base -- but wherever you might be, uninterrupted Internet access is essential to success in most online degree programs.

 Find a school in our list of over 1000 online colleges